cloudacademy/ca-webinars-mastering-machine-learning/README.md

  - a `data` folder containing the data used in this series;
  - a folder called `episode_01` containing the material related to the first episode entitled _Imputing Missing Values with scikit-learn_.
 The recorded session can be found [here](https://www.youtube.com/watch?v=FJLwxmdGOuU).
   - a folder called `episode_02` containing the material related to the second episode entitled _Build and run a Machine Learning Pipeline_.
 The recorded session can be found [here](https://www.youtube.com/watch?v=qZ0dJhsxYB4).
   - a folder called `episode_03` containing the material related to the second episode entitled _Be a data Science Master and Commander with XGBoost_.
-The recorded session will be available after the live session.
+The recorded session can be found [here](https://www.youtube.com/watch?v=kAys5FhjUCA).
+  - a folder called `episode_04` containing the material related to the second episode entitled _Build a Sentiment Analysis Pipeline_.
+The recorded session can be found [here](https://www.youtube.com/watch?v=t9iDfG0dsE4).
+  - Episode 5 can be watched [here](https://www.youtube.com/watch?v=eMvY3MRmBNg).

 ## Setting Up the Google Colab Environment